tlorien/Unfollow-Everyone-on-Instagram/README.md

 Every account you follow is a potential entry point for phishing attacks and other security threats.
 Unfollowing accounts reduces your exposure to malicious links and content, helping to keep your account secure.

 **Digital Minimalism**
-Digital minimalism is about reducing digital clutter and focusing on what truly matters.
-By unfollowing unnecessary accounts, you can create a more intentional and meaningful online experience.
-A cluttered Instagram feed can be overwhelming and distracting.
+Reduce digital clutter and focus on what truly matters: by unfollowing unnecessary accounts, you can create a more intentional and meaningful online experience.
+Digital clutter and distractions can waste hours of your time.
 Unfollowing accounts helps to declutter your feed, making it easier to focus on the content that is most relevant to you.

 ## Usage
 1. **Log into Instagram and navigate to your profile.**